amrl/PQRS/README.md

 ## Features
 * Scan QR codes for web links
 * View QR code content
-* If the content is a web link, you have the option of opening it
+* If it is a web link, you have the option of opening it
-* If not, you can still view the text content
+* If not, you can still view the text content embedded

 ## Motivations
 * I only scan QR codes for web links, nothing else
-* Most QR code scanners in the store request for unnecessary permissions
+* Most QR code scanners in the store request for unnecessary permissions (more than just the camera)
 * Most QR code scanners in the store contain ads

 ## Acknowledgements